 Original Owner: William Fowle

-Building History: In the mid-1850s, William Fowle was a major industrialist in the City of Alexandria, involved in both the fertilizer and the flour businesses.
+In the mid-1850s, William Fowle was a major industrialist in the City of Alexandria, involved in both the fertilizer and the flour businesses.
 Fowle was general agent of the Pioneer Mill during its most successful years before the Civil War, and in 1843 and 1857, reflecting the era’s relative prosperity; Fowle built two new warehouses on S. Union Street.
 An 1859 Alexandria Gazette mentions William Fowle’s new four-story warehouse on the east side of Union St., two doors down from Prince, bordering an alley.
 This description fits the site of 204 S. Union St. exactly.
 In addition, the warehouse at 204 S. Union features door fenders, which are essentially cast iron shields to protect brickwork in high traffic areas, bearing the initials “W.F.”
 A building at this address is depicted in the 1877 Hopkins fire insurance map, and a building with the same footprint has occupied the site at 204 S. Union since at least 1877.
 The Sanborn maps include more information than did the earlier Hopkins maps, and the Sanborn maps show the building as having four floors, making it highly probable that the building standing in 1896 was the same building that was mentioned in the 1859 Gazette announcement.
 The depiction of the building changes on the 1902 map, when the number of floors in the building is reduced from four to two, likely reflecting the damage wrought by the fire of 1897.
 The earliest Sanborn maps show the building being used as a fertilizer warehouse, and by the time the 1921 Sanborn maps were published, the building had been connected to the adjacent Wattles Mill building by a fire door.
 By the 1941 map, the 204 S. Union seemed to have regained one of its lost stories, now being identified as a three-story building.
-By 1959, the building was being used for gun and ammunition storage, a purpose that it still serves today.
+By 1959 and into the early 21st century the building was being used for gun and ammunition storage.

 Late 19th Century